SUMMER SERVICE AND SPANISH IMMERSION IN COSTA RICA

 Global Works Costa Rica participant spends the first and final days of the program in a small and comfortable lodge located in the mountains surrounding the capital of San Jose.
 The lodge is locally owned and specializes in hosting student groups.
 It is dorm style with 4 to 6 students sleeping in bunk beds; each room has a private bathroom with hot water showers.
 Large group spaces located on the property are an ideal spot for group orientation, dance lessons, and ice-breaker activities.

 Global Works has longstanding relationships with the communities where we place students and complete our service projects.
 This rural communities are located in the mountainous interior of the country where the primary economic driver is a coffee cooperative.
-The community has a small lodge and cabinas where small groups of students will stay.
-Lodging here is humble in nature, typically constructed of concrete blocks or wood and are very clean and inviting.
-Meals will be prepared in the coop.
+All homes where students are housed are within walking distance of one another and close to the project work site.
+Homes are humble in nature, typically constructed of concrete blocks and are clean and inviting.
+Students will have a private room within the home and the room is shared between two Global Works students.
+All homes have bathrooms complete with a flush toilet and a shower.
+Meals are prepared by the homestay families and families are trained in proper food preparation and food handling.

 PACIFIC COAST SURF-CAMP